 I want to be clear on one thing… risk/reward gives no indication of a probable outcome.
 While risk/reward certainly limits your losses, it won’t guarantee your wins.
 Playing the lottery for example, and risking the same amount of money to gain millions would be a much better investment on a risk/reward ratio than trading with it in the market, but carries with it a far less chance of a probable outcome.
 Enter what you believe to probable trades with generous risk/reward ratios.

 Basic Risk/Reward Calcuation

 Risk/reward calculation is easy, and something you should analyze before entering a trade.
 Just divide your net profit (total potential reward) by your max pain (total potential loss).
 Using the $PTCT example above, if you bought 500 shares, and it hit your target, you’d stand to make $3.39 per share (or $1695).
 On the flip side, your downside risk (on the 9.90 level stop) is only $.31 (or $155 on your 500 shares).
 So you can either divide the $3.39 upside by the $.31 downside, or the $1695 by the 155.

 Both result in a risk/reward ratio of 10.94:1.
 From a risk/reward perspective, thats’ a great trade idea.
 Now, do you feel it’s probable?

-Risk management isn’t the most appealing aspect of trading.
-It usually isn’t until after months of losing money and enduring countless frustrations that traders begin to focus on this aspect of trading.
+The $PTCT trade above didn’t play out as expected… but that’s ok.
+Risk was defined, and stops were set to protect anything larger than our calculated loss.
+Even though risk management isn’t the most appealing aspect of trading, it usually isn’t until after months of losing money and enduring countless frustrations that traders begin to focus on this aspect.